-Being a wise money manager can be challenging in “normal” times.
-Now, the economic uncertainty of the COVID-19 crisis has disrupted the personal finances of many people.
-If you’re one of them, you may have questions about how to manage your money wisely.
+Being a wise money manager can be challenging even in normal times.
+Now, over a year after the COVID-19 crisis was declared a pandemic, the personal finances of many people are still being disrupted.
+If you are one of them, you may have questions about how to manage your money wisely.

-We created this guide to cut through the confusion and give you answers to common financial questions during the coronavirus outbreak.
+We created this guide to cut through the confusion and give you answers to common financial questions that might arise due to the continuing coronavirus outbreak.
 Use these tips to be a better money manager, whether you have a stable income or are dealing with financial hardship.

 If your paycheck or business income dried up due to a layoff, furlough, reduction in hours or lack of business revenue, you need a realistic crisis budget.
-It’s critical to take stock of your savings, income sources and ongoing expenses so you can spend less than you make.
+It is critical to take stock of your savings, income sources and ongoing expenses so you can spend less than you make.

-If you’re new to budgeting, it’s easy to create a simple, old-school plan on paper.
+If you are new to budgeting, it is easy to create a simple, old-school plan on paper.
 Another option is to manually enter your financial transactions in a spreadsheet, such as Excel, Google Sheets or Airtable.

-If you’re more tech-savvy, try a budget tracker included in a personal finance program, such as Mint, Quicken or YNAB (You Need a Budget).
+If you are more tech-savvy, try a budget tracker included in a personal finance program, such as Mint, Quicken or YNAB (You Need a Budget).
 None of these money management programs require you to know anything about bookkeeping or accounting.

-Once you sync a money program to your financial accounts, such as your checking and credit cards, they enter your transactions and categorize them automatically.
+Once you sync a money program to your financial accounts, such as your checking and credit cards, the program enters your transactions and categorizes them automatically.
 That saves time and allows you to create and adjust your budget as needed.

-How do I know if I’m overspending for my financial situation?
+How do I know if I am overspending for my financial situation?

 If you use a personal finance program, you can compare your spending to your budgeted amounts over different periods.
 By running a quick report, you can see if your spending in a category exceeds the budget you set.
 If so, you can cut back your spending or reallocate category amounts for a more realistic goal.

-The goal for a 50/30/20 budget is to spend 50 percent of your take-home pay on necessities and fixed costs, such as housing, food, insurance and debt payments.
-You spend 30 percent on variable expenses, such as entertainment and clothes, which are nice to have but not essential.
-You spend the remaining 20 percent on financial goals, such as emergency savings and retirement.
+The goal for a 50/30/20 budget is to spend 50% of your take-home pay on necessities and fixed costs, such as housing, food, insurance and debt payments.
+You spend 30% on variable expenses, such as entertainment and clothes, which are nice to have but not essential.
+You spend the remaining 20% on financial goals, such as emergency and retirement savings.

 What should I do about my credit card debt during the pandemic?

-If you’ve accumulated credit card debt and are experiencing financial hardship, look at your card terms.
-If you must carry a balance, make charges on your lowest rate card, so you pay as little interest as possible.
+If you have accumulated credit card debt and are experiencing financial hardship, look at your card terms.
+If you must carry a balance, make charges on the card that has the lowest interest rate, so you pay as little interest as possible.

 Also, consider applying for a balance transfer credit card with no interest on new purchases or amounts you transfer from another account.
-Card offers vary but might give you up to 18 or 21 months with 0% APR to save money until your financial situation improves.
+Card offers vary but might give you up to 18 or 21 months with 0% APR.
+This could help you to save money until your financial situation improves.

 How can I get help paying my bills during the COVID-19 crisis?

 You might also qualify for a mortgage refinance or a modification, which would reduce your monthly payments.
-Mortgage rates are at historic lows, so take advantage of the opportunity to pay less or to convert an adjustable-rate mortgage (ARM) into a fixed-rate product.
+Mortgage rates are still relatively low, so take advantage of the opportunity to pay less or to convert an adjustable-rate mortgage (ARM) into a fixed-rate product.

 Should I buy a home during the coronavirus outbreak?

-If you’ve been dreaming about buying a home and your finances are in good shape, becoming a homeowner this year might be a wise move.
-The rate for a 30-year fixed-rate mortgage is at historic lows.
+If you have been dreaming about buying a home and your finances are in good shape, becoming a homeowner this year might be a wise move.
+The rate for a 30-year fixed-rate mortgage is still low.
 In many parts of the country, owning a home costs less per month than renting a similar property.

 In addition to low-rate mortgages, there may be bargains on the market, depending on where you want to live.
 If a seller is uncertain about their financial future or needs to relocate, they may give you a good deal.

 Be sure that your income is stable and that you can stay in a home for at least five years before becoming a homeowner.
-If you’re at all worried about getting laid off or having less income from your business, it’s wise to buy a home that’s under your budget.
+If you are worried about getting laid off or having less income from your business, it may be wise to buy a home that is under your budget.